gahabeen/vue-teddy-store/README.md

 <script>
   /* part of your main.js file */
   import Vue from 'vue'
-  import TeddyStore from 'vue-teddy-store'
+  import { setStore, install } from 'vue-teddy-store'

-  const stores = new TeddyStore()

-  stores.add('products', {
+  setStore('products', {
     state: {
       items: [
         {